-We were appointed as the statutory auditor of the Company and the Group by the shareholders on General Shareholders' Meeting held on 10 May 2023 to perform audit of accompanying separate and consolidated financial statements.
-Our total uninterrupted engagement has lasted 1 year and covers period 1 January 2023 to 31 December 2023.
+We were appointed as the statutory auditor of the Company and the Group by the shareholders on General Assembly held on 9 May 2024 to perform audit of accompanying separate and consolidated financial statements.
+Our total uninterrupted engagement has lasted 2 years and covers period 1 January 2023 to 31 December 2024.